biancaromana/GameMaster/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ### Authors and Acknowledgements
-- This game was created by Furkan E., Despoina S., Bianca K., Georg B., Tim D. and Manuel Danze as a Java Software Project in 3.Semester Bachlor of Computer Science Media at Stuttgart Media University in 2023.
+- This game was created by Furkan E., Despoina S., Bianca Romana Knülle, Georg B., Tim D. and Manuel D. as a Java Software Project in 3.Semester Bachlor of Computer Science Media at Stuttgart Media University in 2023.

 ***